 Please remember that the above gives an accurate value in 100g for high sugar foods in your diet.
 For example 100g of Fish, tuna, fresh, bluefin, raw contains 0 g of sugar.
 However, there are other factors to consider when you are assessing your nutritional requirements.
 You should also take into account portion sizes when you are considering the sugar nutritional content.

 The food with the highest sugar content per typical serving is Fish, tuna, light, canned in water, drained solids which contains 0 g in 1 cup, solid or chunks (or 154 g).
 For this serving the Calories content is 132.44 kcal, the Protein content is 29.94 g, the Fat content is 1.48 g and the Carbohydrate content is 0 g.

-We have also sorted our complete nutrition and vitamin database of over 7000 foods, based on the amount of Sugar.
-Again you can find a full nutrition breakdown for all foods containing sugar which can be scaled for different servings and quantities, from the complete list of foods high in Sugar.
+Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing sugar which can be scaled for different servings and quantities.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods high in sugar.